isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

 Eight other people went to the nearby public bathhouse “Bath for Everyone” on purpose, saying, “We want to take a bath just before going to bed.
 This was to avoid taking a bath with me.

-It's hard… I suddenly felt depressed.
+It's hard...
+I suddenly felt depressed.

 A few days later, I was called into the director's room.